rlezametav/hadoop_rl/README.md

 # Hadoop on Docker

+How to Run Hadoop on macOS (Apple M1 and Intel CPU) by One Command

 ## Platforms supported
 ARM64 (Apple Silicon) and AMD64 (Intel)

 ## Requirement
-Docker Desktop is required (and it is the easiest way to get almost everything work on your laptop).
+Docker Desktop is required (and it is the easiest way to get Docker work on your laptop).
 For macOS (Apple M1), [Docker Desktop](https://desktop.docker.com/mac/main/arm64/Docker.dmg)
 For macOS (Intel), [Docker Desktop](https://desktop.docker.com/mac/main/amd64/Docker.dmg)